Lights and shadows¶

-This allocation strategy works for most games, but you may to use a separate one in some cases (as example, a top-down game where all lights are around the same size and quadrands may have all the same subdivision).
+This allocation strategy works for most games, but you may want to use a separate one in some cases (for example, a top-down game where all lights are around the same size and quadrants may all have the same subdivision).

 Shadow filter quality¶

 The filter quality of shadows can be tweaked.
 This can be found in Project Settings -> Rendering -> Quality -> Shadows.
 Godot supports no filter, PCF5 and PCF13.

 It affects the blockyness of the shadow outline: